usbarmory/usbarmory/software/secure_boot/README.md

 ### NXP HABv4 Secure Boot utility

-This directory includes two Ruby scripts that can be used to create NXP HABv4 secure boot tables and signed images.
+This directory includes scripts that can be used to create NXP HABv4 secure boot keys, tables and signed images.

 Please note that our [crucible](https://github.com/f-secure-foundry/crucible) package provides a more modern replacement with the